 Expat banking has a long history in Jersey.
-In fact, all of the Crown Dependencies including Guernsey, Isle of Man, and Jersey, cater to the needs of expat clients.
+In fact, all of the Crown Dependencies including Isle of Man, Jersey, and Guernsey offshore banking cater to the needs of expat clients.
 Though there are some slight differences in their approach.

 Typically, private banking in Jersey is reserved for high-net-worth individuals (HNWIs) who have significant wealth to invest.

 To open a Jersey bank account at a private bank, there will be certain minimum deposit and investment thresholds that applicants will need to meet.
 And, minimum requirements will vary from bank to bank and even banker to banker.